Elwinc2799/ClickBites/README.md

+Of course, here's the reformatting using ``` for code snippets:

-# ClickBites - Your Personalized Restaurant Recommendation System
+# ClickBites - ABSA Restaurant Recommendation System

 Welcome to ClickBites, an innovative full-stack restaurant recommendation system that leverages the power of aspect-based sentiment analysis of reviews.
 Our system analyses a vast range of restaurant reviews, primarily focusing on the Yelp Open Dataset (US restaurants), but we have also included a selection of local Malaysian restaurants to broaden your dining horizon.